peterv-bentley/evo-data-converters/src/evo/data_converters/vtk/README.md

 Refer here for more information: https://vtk.org/

-To work with VTK files the `vtk` python package is used, which is a Python wrapper around the underlying `vtk` C++ library.
+To work with VTK files [the `vtk` Python package](https://pypi.org/project/vtk/) is used, which is a Python wrapper around the underlying `vtk` C++ library.

-The VTK converter currently supports importing the following objects into Geoscience Objects:
+The VTK converter currently supports importing the following objects into geoscience objects:
 - `vtkImageData`/`vtkUniformGrid`/`vtkStructuredPoints`
   - Imported as a `regular-3d-grid` object if there are no blank cells
   - Otherwise, imported as a `regular-masked-3d-grid` object